 Step 3: Attach the logic board to PCB holder.
 Take down the shielding cover with Curved Hook Tweezers.
 And blow it with Hot Air Gun in the meantime.
 Connect the logic board with DC Power Supply.
 And Short 2# of J0801 to the ground with tweezers.
 After detecting the power button press, measure the power supply voltage of U1601.

 Measure the voltage value of the corresponding capacitor, C1635.
 Normal value.
 Locate and measure the corresponding capacitor, C1630.
-It’s also normal value.
+It’s also a normal value.
 Next, we will go with the measurement of filter capacitors C1603 around U1601.
 The measured voltage value of C1603 is 0, abnormal value.

-Step 4: Switch the Multimeter to diode mode.
+Step 4: Switch the Digital Multimeter to diode mode.
 And measure the resistance between C1603 and grounding.
-It is normal resistance value of 500.
+It is a normal resistance value of 500.
 Since C1603 is outputted by U1601.
 We locate the faulty to U1601.

 Step 5: Attach logical board PCB holder.
 Take down U1601 with Hot Air Gun.
 After that, clean tins on the bonding pad with Soldering Iron.
 And apply some low-temperature tins to the bonding pad at the same time.

 Step 6: Measure resistance between A6# of U1601 and grounding.
 Normal value.